phillipian/upload-automation/README.md

 # Phillipian Article Upload Automation
 Project to automate uploading to phillipian.net
 ### Running
-Run upload_script.py from a local machine with access to the week's photos (laptop or newsroom computer with docker).
-New plan: On the local machine, the script will compress images, fetch filtered articles, and prepend image info/author name to the beginning of each article.
-Those files will be scp-ed to the server, and the rest of the script will read the info from the article text file and call the necessary wordpress commands.
+Run local_preprocess.py from a local machine with access to the week's photos to compress images, fetch filtered articles, and prepend image info/author name to the beginning of each article.
+Those files will be scp-ed to the server.
+Then run remote_upload.py to read the info from the article text files and call the necessary wordpress commands to actually upload.
 ### Usage
-- MANUALLY UPLOAD spreads, editorial, eighth page, and multilingual for now
+- The current script does not support uploading spreads, editorial, eighth page, and multilingual
 - Article Google Docs
   - Article text will appear as it does in the doc, so please place the final article back on the doc if changes are made
   - Add BOF and EOF markers in article doc (‘BOFCXLII’, ‘EOFCXLII’) (the doc must be the final version of the article)